 h.
 Please consider your recommendations carefully; you’ll want to spend a substantial amount of time discussing and developing it.
 I will place some limitation on your recommendations: While your recommendations can (and perhaps should) be as creative as you’d like, they may not go against scientific evidence about what is effective, nor may they violate any laws (or the 4th Amendment).

-4. On Tuesday, May 6th ( exam day) I will call upon each group to make a 5-7 minute presentation about your book.
+4. On Thursday, December 17 (Exam Day) I will call upon each group to make a 5-7 minute presentation about your book.
 It should include a brief overview of what you found most interesting in the book, what lessons you think the book holds for policing, how the book related (or did not relate) to course material, your group recommendation (see above), and whether you enjoyed the book and would recommend this book for future classes (your honest assessment will not reflect negatively upon your grade.).
 You should plan your presentation carefully to fit the time limits, and to highlight what are really the most important points that you want to make.
 Don’t feel that you need to cover everything – just the most important aspects.
 Be creative in structuring your presentation.
 Both the final recommendation paper and the oral presentation will be worth up to 25 points, combined.

-5. No later than Tuesday, May 6th, you must complete an evaluation of your group members group evaluation link in terms of their performance on the group paper and group presentation portions of the assignment.
+5. No later than Thursday, December 17th you must complete an evaluation of your group members (see group evaluation attachment in D2L) in terms of their performance on the group paper and group presentation portions of the assignment.
 All group members will receive the same grade on the paper and presentation, unless the evaluations recommend deductions based on the performance criteria.
 I will ask you to be realistic in your assessment of everyone’s contributions.
 If I feel that you drastically over-rated or under-rated an individual, I may use my discretion to adjust the evaluation.
 Failure to submit a completed evaluation will result in a deduction of 5 points.
 This evaluation will be turned into me in hard copy the day of the group oral presentation.
 In other words, please do NOT submit this evaluation electronically as you did the previous evaluations.
 You can manually adjust a group member's evaluation immediately following the oral presentation, if necessary.
 Please keep in mind that the most you may deduct from any group member, including yourself, is 25 points (with a written justification for any deductions).

 This is a semester-long group project, and you should plan to dedicate sufficient time to thoroughly analyze your book using the framework described in this handout.
 I hope that you find the reading to be interesting and the discussions engaging; use this as an opportunity to explore the world of policing beyond a typical textbook!